 Getting there by roadThere is limited free parking along the seafront in Marine Terrace.
 There is a large carpark (Gorrell Tank) across the road from the harbour, about 5 minutes walk from the meeting place.
 Cross road to harbour and turn right and walk up tower parade to the left of the Castle.
 Just over the hill is the meeting place.

 Post Run Coffee

-Every week we grab a post parkrun coffee at The Lounge on St Anne's Road, which is directly opposite the finish line (note that this is a new location).
+Every week we grab a post parkrun coffee at the Lounge or the Marine Hotel.
 Please come and join us.